Port of Limassol: Operations

 The port is capable of handling vessels up to 820 ft size for berthing in 45 ft of water.
 It is entered through an approach channel which is 49 ft deep and 492 ft wide between the ends of two breakwaters.
 In 2016 the port has been privatized to a consortium led by Eurogate International for the container terminal, while DP World will be the operator for multipurpose passenger terminal.

 Humanitarian Hub

-The port has served numerous times as an evacuation point for refugees fleeing from conflict in the Middle East.
-Most recently hundreds of thousands of EU and other citizens were evacuated from Lebanon.
+The port has served numerous times as an evacuation point for refugees fleeing from conflict in the Middle East with most recently hundreds of thousands of EU and other citizens were evacuated from Lebanon.